Understanding The Complexities of The Law

-The laws that exist in the United States can be complex and difficult to understand.
-Between state, federal, and municipal laws, there may appear to be some contradiction, making it difficult to know which act is a crime and which is not.
-For this reason, it is possible for a person to commit a crime without knowing.
+The laws that exist in the United States can be complex and challenging to understand.
+There may appear to be some contradiction between state, federal, and municipal laws, making it difficult to know which act is a crime and which is not.
+For this reason, a person can commit a crime without knowing.

 Can You be Arrested for Unknowingly Committing a Crime?

 The short answer is yes, you can.
-It is a police officer’s duty to arrest a person who they have probable cause to believe has committed a crime, whether they knowingly did it or not.
+A police officer must arrest a person who they have probable cause to believe has committed a crime, whether they knowingly did it or not.
 There have been many situations where a person has claimed ignorance to prevent being arrested, so a police offer cannot be sure when someone is telling the truth.

 In addition, it is not a police officer’s duty or responsibility to determine if you are guilty of a crime.
 That is a jury’s job.
-A police officer has a duty to arrest someone who they have probable cause to believe has committed a crime so that the judicial system can provide the accused with due process of law.
+A police officer must arrest someone they have probable cause to believe has committed a crime so that the judicial system can provide the accused with due process of law.

-If you are arrested, guilty or not guilt, it is necessary that you know and exercise your constitutional rights immediately.
+If you are arrested, guilty, or not guilty, it is necessary that you know and exercise your constitutional rights immediately.